 If you are passionate about animals, join us and volunteer on animal conservation with one of our wildlife volunteer projects in Africa, Central America or Asia.
 The sea turtle conservation program in Costa Rica is one of the favorites of our volunteers.
-IKPVA has programs available in Costa Rica, Nepal, Thailand, South Africa, and Kenya, where you’ll help protect animals in sanctuaries.
+IKPVA has programs available in Costa Rica, Nepal, Thailand, South Africa, India and Kenya, where you’ll help protect animals in sanctuaries.
 When you are more interested in an scientific approach to wildlife volunteering, you can choose to research and monitor endangered species in the wild.

 A few ways you can get involved include tracking and monitoring animals, feeding animals.
 Moreover, as an animal conservation volunteer you can help coordinating visitors in reserves, accompanying guides on night patrols, assisting with hatchery duties, and much more.
 Depending on the program you sign up for, you may need to have background experience in your project area.

 Have ever wanted to help ensure the most renowned wildlife species continue to thrive outside of captivity, if so then this project is for you!
 The wildlife & animal conservation volunteer projects are an umbrella for everything to do with protecting the health of the incredible wildlife that is hugely vulnerable to harm by human activity.

 Volunteers will have the opportunity to live in sanctuaries where they will help around in daily activities and field activities, as well as study and monitor native and endangered animals.
 A big part of this project is to accept that working alongside wild animals isn’t going to be like babysitting.
 But on the other hand, you will enjoy to get up close to the wilderness in their most natural states and will get to immerse themselves into real conservation efforts.

 Highlights for Animal Conservation Volunteers: